sups1704/Machine-Learning/README.md

 #### Hi, I’m Supriya Kulkarni, worked as a software professional for 9 years.
 Currently training for Machine learning, DataScience.
 #### This is a repository containing Machine learning projects done by me for learning, academic purpose.
+The projects are presented in the form Python jupyter notebooks

 ## Project 1